heiswayi/heiswayi.nrird.com/_posts/2017/2017-03-04-creating-equipment-tracking-app-in-php.md

 ### About Etrac

-Etrac is built from scratch in PHP using [DataTables](https://datatables.net/), jQuery and MySQL as its database.
-The UI is designed using [Bootstrap](http://getbootstrap.com/) and [Google-style theme](https://todc.github.io/todc-bootstrap/).
+Etrac is a custom-built PHP app that uses [DataTables](https://datatables.net/), jQuery, and MySQL as its database.
+The UI is designed with [Bootstrap](http://getbootstrap.com/) and a [Google-style theme](https://todc.github.io/todc-bootstrap/).

-I hosted Etrac on IIS7, in one of virtual machines and only can be accessed within the company's intranet.
-Since the app is running using IIS, I can use the session to capture user's Active Directory (AD) account that used the company network.
-So, I don't need to implement user authentication module here.
+I hosted Etrac on an IIS7 virtual machine, where it is only accessible within the company's intranet.
+Since the app is running on IIS, I can use the session to capture the user's Active Directory (AD) account, which is used on the company network.
+This means that I don't need to implement a user authentication module.

-Etrac also supports data exporting into PDF, Excel and CSV file.
+Etrac also supports exporting data to PDF, Excel, and CSV files.